EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Experiments

-\textbf{\ours~improves real-world scaffold discovery but highlights remaining limitations.} The metrics is shown in Tab.~\ref{tab:molgenbench_scaffold}.
-We evaluate \ours~ on MolGenBench with a scaffold-level focus to assess its ability to discover diverse chemical series.
-As shown in Table 2, \ours~consistently outperforms baselines across all scaffold metrics.
+\textbf{\ours~improves real-world scaffold discovery but highlights remaining limitations.} The metrics are shown in Table~\ref{tab:molgenbench_scaffold}.
+We evaluate \ours~on MolGenBench with a scaffold-level focus to assess its ability to discover diverse chemical series.
+As shown in Table \ref{tab:molgenbench_scaffold}, \ours~consistently outperforms baselines across all scaffold metrics.
 It achieves the highest Scaffold Pass Rate (31.79\% for CrossDock targets and 29.61\% for non-CrossDock targets), indicating strong compliance with medicinal chemistry filters.
-Moreover, \ours~ recovers the largest number of bioactive scaffolds (72 and 33 targets, respectively) and attains the highest Scaffold Hit Fraction (1.08\% and 0.93\%).
-Nonetheless, absolute performance remains low across methods (e.g., Scaffold Hit Rates $<5\%$), highlighting the substantial gap that remains between current generative models and the efficiency demands of practical drug discovery.
+Moreover, \ours~recovers the largest number of bioactive scaffolds (72 and 33 targets, respectively) and attains the highest Scaffold Hit Fraction (1.08\% and 0.93\%).
+Nonetheless, absolute performance remains low across methods (e.g., Scaffold Hit Rates $<5\%$), indicating that improved geometric plausibility provides a necessary foundation for hit discovery, but alone cannot bridge the efficiency gap required for practical drug discovery.